 - Retreats – time away in the Fall and Spring to learn how to be servant leaders and to listen for what God wants you to do with your “one wild and precious life!” (quote by Mary Oliver)

 To be considered for the Exodus Project Learning Community, a student must first be admitted to Schreiner University.
+Please visit our Admissions page for more information or Apply Now.

 Once you have been admitted to Schreiner University, you will have access to the online application through your Schreiner One account under the Learning Communities tab.